 To evaluate whether vaccinated persons experience increased risk, qualitative and quantitative comparison approaches will be used.
-Qualitative comparisons will be made using hospitalization rates among non-vaccinated participants available from the HERO Registry and/or external sources of background event rates to be defined in the SAP.
+Qualitative comparisons will be made using external sources of background event rates to be defined in the SAP.
 A self-matched comparative analysis will then be conducted for events that appear to be associated with vaccination are amenable to self-matched analysis, such as those with an adequate case count and known risk interval.